1. Orphan Drug Designation requirements

 - EU: EMA waives or reduces scientific advice and regulatory fees.

-- US: FDA waives application and approval fees (PDUFA fees).
+- USA: FDA waives application and approval fees (PDUFA fees).

 Step 1: Apply for Orphan Drug Designation (ODD)

-- Must demonstrate the prevalence of the disease and medical need.
+- Demonstrate the prevalence of the disease and (for the EU) the related medical need in the application.

 4. Orphan Drug Success Stories